-- 1. Interdisciplinary Studies: All students must successfully satisfy the general requirements in the School of Interdisciplinary Studies see pages 55-56 for specific requirements. - 2.
+- 1. Interdisciplinary Studies: All students must successfully satisfy the general requirements in the School of Interdisciplinary Studies. - 2.
 Majors and Minors: A major consists of at least 24 hours, with at least 12 on the Junior-Senior level.
 See residence requirement, number 7.

-A minor consists of at least eighteen hours, but not more than thirty, with at least six hours on the Junior-Senior level.
+A minor consists of at least eighteen hours, with at least six hours on the Junior-Senior level.
 The minor requirement may also be met with a second major or split minor.
 The split minor requires a minimum of nine hours in each of two departments with at least three hours from the Junior-Senior level in each department.
 Split minors must be approved by the student's advisor and the appropriate chairs.
-The requirement for a minor applies only to the B.A. and B.S. degrees.
+The requirement for a minor applies to the B.A. and B.S. degrees, except where otherwise noted.